ordercloud-api/ordercloud-seed/README.md

     - Alternatively, node.js users can run without install `npx @ordercloud/seeding --help`.

 - For docker users `docker run --mount type=bind,source=<local directory>,target=/app oliverheywood/ordercloud-seeding --help`.
-    - Subsitute `<local directory>` in order for local file reading and writing to be mounted on the container.
+    - Subsitute `<local directory>` for an absolute path in order for local file reading and writing to be mounted on the container.

 - Download an executable.
 Run like `./seeding-win.exe --help`.